 - a.
 The Osteopathic Performing Arts Care Association (OPACA) will be leaving the Alliance due to funding and resourcing issues.
 It is hoped that they will continue as a network group. - b.
-A number of conferences will be taking place in the coming months which include SCCO and MIH.
-SCCO will be celebrating its 30th Anniversary.
-Celebrations will also include the 100th year anniversary of osteopathy. - c.
+A number of institutions will be holding conferences in the coming months including the Sutherland Cranial College of Osteopathy (SCCO), the Molinari Institute of Health (MIH), and the Institute of Classical Osteopathy (ICO).
+There will also be a number of anniversaries taking place, the SCCO will be celebrating its 30th anniversary and the ICO its 70th.
+Celebrations will also include the 150th year anniversary of osteopathy. - c.
 Student talks are continuing.
 In discussions, students feedback they are seeking more hands-on practice and how to formalise treatment plans using an osteopathic philosophy. - d.
 The profile of the OA has increased since the publication of its statement in November. - e.
 As this was the final meeting of the Chair, on behalf the OA thanks were extended to Professor Deborah Bowman, in appreciation for her leadership during her term of office.